nfcpy/nfcpy/docs/index.rst

 Python module for near field communication
 ##########################################

-Release v\ |version|
+This documentation covers the '\ |release|\ ' version of *nfcpy*.

-The **nfcpy** module implements NFC Forum specifications for wireless short-range data exchange with NFC devices and tags.
-It is written in Python and aims to provide an easy-to-use yet powerful framework for Python applications.
+The *nfcpy* module implements NFC Forum specifications for wireless short-range data exchange with NFC devices and tags.
+It is written in Python and aims to provide an easy-to-use yet powerful framework for contactless applications.
 The software is licensed under the `EUPL <http://ec.europa.eu/idabc/eupl>`_.

 To send a web link to a smartphone: